 Academic Dishonesty/Plagiarism: In an effort to foster a spirit of honesty and integrity during the learning process, Argosy University requires that the submission of all course assignments represent the original work produced by that student.
 All sources must be documented through normal scholarly references/citations and all work must be submitted using the Publication Manual of the American Psychological Association, 5th Edition (2001).
 Washington DC: American Psychological Association (APA) format.
-Please refer to Appendix A in the Publication Manual of the American Psychological Association (APA) format.
-Please this manual (required in some courses) and become familiar with its content as well as consult the Argosy University catalog for further information regarding academic dishonesty and plagiarism.
+Please refer to Appendix A in the Publication Manual of the American Psychological Association, 5th Edition for thesis and paper format.
+Students are encouraged to purchase this manual (required in some courses) and become familiar with its content as well as consult the Argosy University catalog for further information regarding academic dishonesty and plagiarism.